Living with POTS: When Heatwaves Ruin Your Summer!

 What is POTS?

-Postural Orthostatic Tachycardia Syndrome (POTS) is a disorder of the autonomic nervous system—the part of your body that manages things like heart rate, blood pressure, and digestion without you thinking about it.
+Postural Orthostatic Tachycardia Syndrome (POTS) is a disorder of the autonomic nervous system which manages things like heart rate, blood pressure, and digestion without you even thinking about it.
 In POTS, your body struggles to regulate blood flow and heart rate, especially when you move from lying down to standing up.
 The result?
-Within 10 minutes of standing, your heart rate jumps, often along with other symptoms.
+Within seconds of standing, your heart rate soars, often along with other symptoms.

 How Does POTS Feel?